|Workbench Release 2.0, v36.68 (Kickstart 36.141)

 |Release date: 1990

-- New 3D look throughout with the blue (highlights), gray (fill/backgrounds), and black-and-white (3D) color scheme.
+- New 3D look throughout with the blue (highlights/selection), gray (fill/backgrounds), and black-and-white (3D) color scheme.

-- Boot menu added (allowed selection of boot device and disabling/enabling devices and the Startup-Sequence).
+- Boot menu added (allowed selection of boot device, and disabling/enabling of devices and the Startup-sequence).

 - Revised Fast File System (FFS).